el-ideal-ideas/MocaCommands/README.md

     - Show the version of this system.
 - `python3 moca.py update`
     - Update modules via pip
+- `python3 moca.py update-system`
+    - Get the latest version of code from github and update system.
+- `python3 moca.py reset-system`
+    - Reset all data and update system.
 - `python3 moca.py run`
     - Run this system.
 - `python3 moca.py start`